msakuta/cfd-wasm/README.md

 "Time step" and "Skip frames" both contributes to the speed of the simulation.

+### Gauss-Seidel method parameters

+The accuracy of the simulation is determined by 2 parameters:

+* Gauss-Seidel iter for diffusion (default=4)
+* Gauss-Seidel iter for projection (default=20)

+Increasing these values will improve accuracy, but it would take more computation per step.
+Personally, I feel Ok with low value with diffusion, but projection is better to keep it high for nice swirly fluid behavior.

 ## A bit of History

 This project is a fork of [rd-system-wasm](https://github.com/msakuta/rd-system-wasm) because of obvious similarity